Façade of the University of Valladolid: Baroque characteristics

 Baroque architecture is characterized as "dynamic and dramatic style".
 The comb located at the top of the building creates this dynamic style and a movement sensation.
-Another aspect of the facade is "the exaggerated gestures, excessive ornamentation, and unconcealed emotionalism" with the numerous sculptures.
+Another aspect of the façade is "the exaggerated gestures, excessive ornamentation, and unconcealed emotionalism" with the numerous sculptures.
 The supports have, mainly, a decorative purpose; the four gigantic columns are part of this excessive ornamentation and exaggerated gestures.
-This facade has an important role within the building.
+This façade has an important role within the building.

 The simplicity in the structure and in the floors shows that this piece of art is part of the early part of the Baroque movement influence by the post-herrerian architecture.
-However, the other elements keep clearly this building in the Baroque period.
+However, the other elements make clear this building is from Baroque period.